Automattic/simplenote-electron/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: "\U0001F680 Feature request"
+name: "\U0001F680 Feature Request"
-about: "Suggest a new feature or enhancement to an existing one. \U0001F389 We'll consider building it if it receives sufficient interest! \U0001F44D"
+about: "Suggest a new feature or enhancement to an existing one in the Simplenote Electron app."
-title: ''
+title: ""
 labels: feature request
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
+Please, be as descriptive as possible.
+Issues lacking detail, or for any other reason than to request a feature, may be closed without action.

+### What
+***(Required)*** What is the feature you are requesting?
+Add a concise description of the feature being requested.

+### Why
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+***(Required)*** Why are you requesting this feature?
+Add a concise description of the problem this feature solves.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+### How
+***(Optional)*** If applicable, add screenshots, animations, or videos to help illustrate how the feature could be done.